A Week on Bonaire: Diving, Donkeys, and Desert Silence

 No boat.
 No dive master hovering behind you.
 No rush.
 Just you, your buddy, and the Caribbean Sea.

 The dive sites are marked with yellow-painted stones along the road.
-Each one has a name: Alice in Wonderland.
+Each one carries a name: Alice in Wonderland.
 Oil Slick Leap.
 Bari Reef.
 1000 Steps.
 You pull over, park, gear up, and enter the water.

 The simplicity of this system is staggering.
 No booking.
 No check-in.
 No time slot.
 Just yellow stones.